 One of the most important organizational rules to follow is keeping what is known as your user interface and business logic separate.
-We haven't written any user interface logic yet, but we will in upcoming lessons.
 In this lesson we'll explore what user interface and business logics are, and what each handles.

 Consider a basic calculator application.
 Its code falls into two categories: Code that performs calculations, or code responsible for interacting with the user.